veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-title.md

 ## Usage
 It can be used where we want to set the title of any component.
 It can be used inside a card or with some components to give the title.
 ### How to use
-Drag and drop the card-title component.
-It has three attributes style, class and title.
-Provide the value of style and class, and in title attribute give the title that will be set as title.
+1. Drag and drop the card-title component.
+2. It has three attributes style, class and title.
+3. Provide the value of style and class, and in title attribute give the title that will be set as title.
 ### Example
 **Display a card with card-title and some block of text.**
-- Drag and drop a card.
+1. Drag and drop a card.
-- Drag and drop a card-title and a paragraph component inside the card.
+2. Drag and drop a card-title and a paragraph component inside the card.
-- Now provide the title=Big Data and in paragraph provide some information about Big Data.
+3. Now provide the title=Big Data and in paragraph provide some information about Big Data.
-- Save and Run.
+4. Save and Run.
-- A card with title as Big Data and below that block of text will be displayed.
+5. A card with title as Big Data and below that block of text will be displayed.
 ## Associated Attributes
 - **Style:** It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

 - **Class:** "Class" attribute is used to point to a class in a style sheet.
 A class contains one or more style statements.
 Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
-The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+The "Class" attribute accepts space separated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
     ```css
     .class1 {
         border-radius:10px;